rafet2005/Functional-annotation-of-regulatory-elements-in-rainbow-trout/README.md

 trim_galore --paired --length 50 --cores 4 --fastqc R1.fastq R2.fstq
 # or for all files
 for i in *R1_001.fastq.gz; do j=${i/R1/R2} ; trim_galore --paired  --cores  4 --fastqc  $i $j ; done
-# --fastqc will run the fastqc and remove any low quality reads
+# --fastqc will run the fastqc and remove any low-quality reads
 ```

 #### Build bowtie2 index and map reads